 - Exorbitant fines

 - Denial of federal benefits

 - Forfeiture of personal property and real estate related to the crime

 Arrested for a Drug Crime?
 Schedule a Consultation

-If you’ve been charged with a drug crime, contact the Virginia Beach drug crime lawyer at The Law Offices of Daniel J. Miller.
+If you’ve been charged with a drug crime, contact The Law Offices of Daniel J. Miller.
 Our firm has been able to secure countless charge reductions, acquittals, and dismissals for clients facing life-altering convictions.
 By thoroughly investigating your case, we can examine your defense options and develop an effective legal strategy that safeguards your freedom.

 Contact The Law Offices of Daniel J. Miller at (757) 517-2942 to schedule a free consultation.